-- The worker must ensure that the child/young person/vulnerable adult is safe and away from the person against whom the allegation is made. - The named person for child protection/vulnerable adults should be informed immediately in her absence the matter should be referred to Fr Kevin Smith, Priest Administrator or Diocesan Safeguarding Adviser/Children's Services/Police if he is unavailable.
-In the case of an allegation involving the named person, the Priest Administrator and the Diocesan Safeguarding Officer should be informed immediately.
-Bishop Philip North, Master of Guardians will also be informed by the Priest Administrator.
+• The worker must ensure that the child/young person/vulnerable adult is safe and away from the person against whom the allegation is made.

-- The named person should contact the Local Authority Designated Officer who is based at the Child Protection Unit (Norwich County Council see appendix for details) for advice on how to proceed with the immediate situation.
+- The named person for child protection/vulnerable adults should be informed immediately in her absence the matter should be referred to Fr Ben Eadon, Priest Administrator or Diocesan Safeguarding Adviser/Children's Services/Police if he is unavailable. - In the case of an allegation involving the named person, the Priest Administrator and the Diocesan Safeguarding Officer should be informed immediately.
+The Revd Preb Philip Barnes, Master of Guardians will also be informed by the Priest Administrator. - The named person, Priest Administrator or the Diocesan Safeguarding Officer should contact the Local Authority Designated Officer who is based at the Child Protection Unit (Norwich County Council see appendix for details) for advice on how to proceed with the immediate situation.
 Outside of working hours the emergency duty team can give advice and/or in the event of an emergency situation arising, the police. - The individual who first received/witnessed the concern should make a full written record of what was seen, heard and/or told as soon as possible after observing the incident/receiving the report.
 It is important that the report is an accurate description.
 The named person (if appropriate) can support the worker during this process but must not complete the report for the worker.
 This report must be made available on request from either the police and/or social services. - Regardless of whether a police and/or social services investigation follows, WCTA Ltd. will ensure that an internal investigation takes place and consideration is given to the question of disciplinary procedures.
 This may involve an immediate suspension and/or ultimate dismissal dependant on the nature of the incident.
-The Priest Administrator and the Master of Guardians, Bishop Philip North will instigate this process through the appropriate channels on behalf of WCTA Ltd.
+The Priest Administrator and the Master of Guardians, The Revd Preb Philip Barnes will instigate this process through the appropriate channels on behalf of WCTA Ltd.